tier4/CalibrationTools/calibrators/docs/tutorials/mapping_based_calibrator.md

 ## Data collection (Mapping & Data paring)

-Once user have clicked the `Calibrate` button, the first step of the calibration process will automatically start building the map by using the NDT or GICP algorithm with the `mapping lidar`.
+Once the user clicks the `Calibrate` button, the first step of the calibration process will automatically start building the map by using the NDT or GICP algorithm with the `mapping lidar`.
 He can visualize the process of building the map on the `rviz`.

 <p align="center">
     <img src="../images/mapping_based_calibrator/map1.jpg" alt="menu3">
 </p>

-User can also see the log in the console showing that the map is building.
+The user can also see the log in the console showing that the map is building.

 ```text
 [mapping_based_calibrator-1] [calibration_mapper]: ROS: New pointcloud.
 Unprocessed=1 Frames=26 Keyframes=2